 The College of Applied Science and Engineering

 Colorado School of Mines enjoys an exceptional international reputation.
 Among the university’s greatest assets are the students and faculty we attract, our connectedness, and our focus on earth, energy, and the environment.
-In 2011 the university launched a new college structure to build on these assets through a stronger network of cross-departmental collaboration in research, service and partnership activities.
-Our new college structure will also help align institutional resources and provide opportunities for strategic internal investments, particularly in our focus areas.
+In 2011 the university launched a college structure to build on these assets through a stronger network of cross-departmental collaboration in research, service and partnership activities.
+Our college structure aligns institutional resources and provide opportunities for strategic internal investments, particularly in our focus areas.

 The College of Applied Science and Engineering (CASE) comprises four academic departments and two interdisciplinary programs: